 There is no need to create additional legislation for the environmental information of construction products.
-BRW 7 of the Construction Products Regulation already addresses these aspects and only needs to be implemented.
+BRW 7 of the Construction Products Regulation (CPR) already addresses these aspects and only needs to be implemented.
 The upcoming revision of the construction products regulation offers a good opportunity to drive the implementation forward and to establish a European harmonised method for construction products based on EN 15804+A2.

 Deutsche Bauchemie e.V.

 As an industry association, Deutsche Bauchemie represents the entire construction chemicals industry in Germany.
 In 2019, the more than 130 member companies with around 32.000 employees generated sales of 8.5 billion euros.
 This corresponds to half of the European market volume and about a quarter of the world market.
 Under the umbrella of the German Chemical Industry Association (VCI), Deutsche Bauchemie has been representing the interests of its member companies for over 70 years, towards the public, political actors, authorities, other industry sectors, science and the press.

 Die Europäische Kommission beabsichtigt Unternehmen zu verpflichten, Angaben zum ökologischen Fußabdruck ihrer Produkte anhand vorgegebener Methoden zu belegen.
 Damit soll „Greenwashing“ verhindert und das Umweltverhalten von Produkten vergleichbar gemacht werden.